pha5echange/eng-tools/README.md

 16) 'pr_plotter' takes 'results/pr_hot_fam_results.txt' and plots 3 graphs from this (PageRank-Mean Familiarity, PageRank-Mean Hotttnesss, and Mean Hotttness-Mean Familiarity).

-17) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) using method `JG' for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.
+17) Run 'nhm_b03.py' to calculate the Network Hybridity Metric (NHM) using method `JG' for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm_b03.py' also outputs 'data/nhm_plot.txt'.
 THIS WILL THROW AN ERROR IF NO .GEXF FILES ARE FOUND.

 * OR

 17a) Run 'nhm_...cr.py' to calculate the Network Hybridity Metric (NHM) using method `CR' for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm_...cr.py' also outputs 'data/nhm_plot_cr.txt'.
 THIS WILL THROW AN ERROR IF NO .GEXF FILES ARE FOUND.

-18) Run nhm_plotter_a10.py' after 'nhm_b01.py' to plot 2 linegraphs (in 'graphs/..').
+18) Run nhm_plotter_a10.py' after 'nhm_b03.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'Hgraph' (solid red) and 'Mean-Hnode' (dashed blue).
 The other shows '% Hnode = 0.5 hybrid nodes' (solid red), '% Progenitor nodes' (dashed blue), and '% Sink nodes' (dotted black).

 * OR

 18a) Run nhm_plotter_a09cr.py' after 'nhm_a06cr.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'Hgraph' (solid red) and 'Mean-Hnode' (dashed black).
 The other shows '% Hnode = 0.5 hybrid nodes' (solid red), '% Progenitor nodes' (dashed blue), and '% Sink nodes' (dotted black).

+19) 'ghp...py' reads 'gexf/ghp/hive.gexf' and plots an SVG hiveplot (in 'networks/hives')

 MANIFEST: